CHAMP Sales Explained (incl. 23 Qualification Question Examples)

 What do they look for when choosing a solution?
 What proof points do they need to see before determining whether or not your solution is right for them?

 Without this information, you’re left guessing and throwing information at them, hoping something sticks.
 It’s an inefficient process that often causes you to waste valuable time or even push leads away.
+If using the CHAMP methodology, be sure to also ask questions to determine their decision-making criteria so you can craft your messaging appropriately.

 2. Competitors or other solutions